Skip to content

 • State, tribal, or local government agencies.

-Note: Eligible applicants may use a portion of the budget to fund consultants who may not meet these eligibility criteria.
+NOTE: Eligible applicants may use a portion of the budget to fund consultants who may not meet these eligibility criteria.

 Please read the “Eligibility” section of our Grant FAQ page carefully for detailed information on the types of organizations eligible to apply for funding.